-- A pass (B or above) in a research writing course equivalent to GSEM 630. - 3.
-A copy of the MA-R Thesis or a defended equivalent project must be submitted.
-If this prerequisite is not yet met, the student may be accepted on provisional status while he/she prepares an 80+ page thesis equivalent.
-Registration for GSEM 611 (1-3 credits) is required.
-The Thesis equivalent will be submitted to an oral examination by two professors and the MA-R program director.
-The Thesis or its equivalent will be assessed according to AIIAS MA-R Thesis research standards. - 4.
-PhD applicants must demonstrate proficiency in both Greek and Hebrew (Grammar and/or Reading) before entrance into the program, by a proficiency exam.
-Students whose concentration is OT or NT should demonstrate proficiency in both Hebrew and Greek Readings level (B, 83%).
-Students with other concentrations should choose the language in which to demonstrate Reading proficiency (B, 83%) while the other will require Grammar proficiency (C, 73%).
-Applicants who do not fulfill this requirement may be admitted on provisional status and fulfill it by taking remedial course(s) concurrently with their PhD coursework, but not later than precandidacy (50% of coursework).
-Students who fail to meet this deadline will not be further registered for regular course work until biblical language proficiency is met. - Those applying for an Applied Theology concentration should have at least three credits each in Statistics and Applied Theology Research Methods.
+- A pass (B or above) in OTST/NTST 612 Biblical Hermeneutics. - PhD applicants must demonstrate proficiency in both Greek and Hebrew (Grammar and/or Reading) before entrance into the program, by a proficiency exam.
+Students whose concentration is OT or NT should demonstrate proficiency in both Hebrew and Greek Readings level (B. 83%).
+Students with other concentrations should choose the language in which to demonstrate Reading proficiency (B, 83%) while the other will require Grammar proficiency (C, 73%). - Applicants who do not fulfill this requirement may be admitted on provisional status and fulfill it by taking remedial course(s) concurrently with their PhD coursework, but not later than pre-candidacy (50% of coursework).
+Students who fail to meet this deadline will not be further registered for regular course work until biblical language proficiency is met. - GSEM 608 Advanced Methods of Teaching Bible is a prerequisite for Course Development and Teaching Practicum.
+This prerequisite can alternatively be fulfilled by providing evidence of three years of full-time undergraduate teaching at an accredited institution.